Bucket Listers

 For a relatively landlocked state, Illinois still shows out with some iconic waterfront locations.
 At least in Chicago that is, where the gorgeous Lake Michigan includes 15 public beaches along 26 miles of shoreline.
 Whether you’re craving dining al-fresco by the great lake, the stunning Chicago River, or one of the largest fountains in the world, Chicago has a picnic spot calling your name.

-Grab some sandwiches, NÜTRL vodka sodas to go, and a blanket, and head out to one of these water adjacent picnic spots in ChiTown.
+Grab some sandwiches, NÜTRL vodka sodas to go, and a blanket, and head out to one of these water-adjacent picnic spots in ChiTown.

 theMart River Park

 Alongside the Chicago River, this manicured park venue offers stunning views of the water with plenty of outdoor seating.
 On one side of the park, the street serves as a venue for tented gala events and theMart as an impressive backdrop.
-On the other side, you’ll see a boat dock available for guests to rent.
+On the other side, a boat dock is available for guests to rent.
 In other words, this place has peak bougie summer picnic vibes.

 We recommend perusing theMart Center’s extensive food court, then grabbing a seat under a shady umbrella on their roomy patio to enjoy your spoils.

-Location: 222 Merchandise Mart Plaza
+Where: 222 Merchandise Mart Plaza

 For more information on theMart River Park.